 She is the founder of Mi Calle, Nuestra Calle, a community lab for art, research, and plural futures centering women and planetary care.
 She currently serves as Coordinator of Impact at La Nueva Fábrica (Guatemala), where she develops and implements gender-responsive pedagogical programs.
-In parallel, she works as an independent consultant in human-centered design and cultural strategy for grassroots movements, NGOs, and international cooperation agencies.
+Alongside her institutional work, she offers independent consulting in human-centered design and cultural strategy for NGOs, movements, and international cooperation agencies.

 Artistic Residency at La Nueva Fábrica (2022).
 Photography: Mi Calle, Nuestra Calle